Memoir Workshop with Kwame Alexander

-The Art and Business of Writing Children's Literature, with Kwame Alexander
+The Art and Business of Writing a Memoir

-This four-day workshop will focus on both the craft of writing for young readers and the nuts and bolts of publishing, with an emphasis storytelling, picture books, and novels-in-verse.
+This four-day workshop will focus on both the craft of writing, and the nuts and bolts of publishing, with an emphasis on the memoir.
 This workshop is open to both emerging and established writers (18+).
 Mr. Alexander will review writing samples and letters of introduction before selecting participants.
-Each day of the workshop will consist of a morning seminar with a Kwame Creative Kickstart, special Zoom guest, Business Q&A (everything you didn't know you wanted to know about publishing), writing time, sharing, and feedback.
+Each day of the workshop will consist of a morning seminar with a Kwame Creative Kickstart, a special Zoom guest, Business Q&A (everything you didn't know you wanted to know about publishing), writing time, sharing, and feedback.
 Participants will also have access to a meeting room for the remainder of each day, so they may convene if they wish.
 Breakfast will be included.
-The workshop will also include a ticket to an event at which Mr. Alexander will read from and discuss his work.
-Participants will be responsible for securing their own lodging.
+The workshop will also include a ticket to an event where Mr. Alexander will read from and discuss his work.
+Participants will be responsible for securing their lodging.

 Please fill out the form below and upload a Word or PDF file that includes two pages of original prose or poetry.

-Kwame Alexander is a poet, educator, publisher, and New York Times Bestselling author of 35 books, including SWING, BECOMING MUHAMMAD ALI (co-authored with James Patterson), BOOKED (longlisted for the National Book Award), REBOUND (shortlisted for the UK Carnegie Medal and The Caldecott Medal), the Newbery Honor-winning picture book THE UNDEFEATED (illustrated by Kadir Nelson), and the NEWBERY medal-winning middle grade novel THE CROSSOVER.
+Kwame Alexander is a poet, educator, publisher, and New York Times Bestselling author of 36 books, including SWING, BECOMING MUHAMMAD ALI, co-authored with James Patterson, REBOUND, which was shortlisted for prestigious UK Carnegie Medal, The Caldecott Medal and Newbery Honor-winning picture book, THE UNDEFEATED, illustrated by Kadir Nelson, and his NEWBERY medal-winning middle grade novel, THE CROSSOVER.
+His newest releases are THE DOOR OF NO RETURN, book one of a new trilogy that is destined to be a game changer, and AN AMERICAN STORY.
 A regular contributor to NPR's Morning Edition, Kwame is the recipient of numerous awards, including The Lee Bennett Hopkins Poetry Award, The Coretta Scott King Author Honor, Three NAACP Image Award Nominations, and the 2017 Inaugural Pat Conroy Legacy Award.
-In 2018, he founded the publishing imprint VERSIFY and opened the Barbara E. Alexander Memorial Library and Health Clinic in Ghana, as a part of LEAP for Ghana, an international literacy program he co-founded.
-He is the writer and executive producer of THE CROSSOVER TV series on Disney plus.
+In 2018, he opened the Barbara E. Alexander Memorial Library and Health Clinic in Ghana, as a part of LEAP for Ghana, an international literacy program he co-founded.
+He is the writer and executive producer of THE CROSSOVER TV series on Disney+.